-- A. Tribal revenues from Class II and Class III gaming facilities or operations shall be used only to: - Fund tribal government operations or programs; - 2.
+- A. Tribal revenues from Class II and Class III gaming facilities or operations shall be used only to: - 1.
+Fund tribal government operations or programs; - 2.
 Provide for the general welfare of the Community or Community members; - 3.
-Promote economic development within the Pyramid Lake Paiute Indian Reservation; - 4.
-Fund operations of local government agencies; - 5.
-Donate to charitable organizations; and/or - 6.
-Any other lawful purpose authorized under applicable federal law.
+Promote economic development within the Ely Reservation; - 4.
+Fund operations of local government agencies; and/or - 5.
+Donate to charitable organizations.